ramiluisto/SudokuSpeedTests/ProgressDescription.md

 just having a 9x9 grid of numbers 0-9 for two reasons:
 - This base architecture makes it much easier to include some more complicated strategies.
 - We don't want to make the algorithm and the underlying structure *too* simple.
 Benchmarking Python vs Numpy vs C with a for loop doesn't sound interesting enough.

-Anyway, so the basic structure we'll look at will be something we call a *possibility grid*:
+So the basic structure we'll look at will be something we call a *possibility grid*:
 ```
 boolean p_grid[NUM_ROWS][NUM_COLS][NUM_POSSIBILITIES]
 ```
-though all of the numbers here are actually just 9 and depending on the version, instead of booleans we might be using integers or chars.
+though all of the LITERAL_CONSTANTS here are actually just 9 and depending on the version, instead of booleans we might be using integers or chars.

 Anyway, pseudocode for the main solver will look like this: